 Q: Does my insurance plan cover the cost of physiotherapy?

 A: Physiotherapy costs are reimbursable in whole, or in part, by most private insurance plans.
 Always best to check with your insurance provider in order to ascertain the amount of coverage per treatment as well as the total annual coverage.
-Killens Reid Physiotherapy Clinic does not direct bill your insurance company.
-It is your responsibility to pay up front for your therapy and then to submit your receipts to your insurance company for reimbursement
+Killens Reid Physiotherapy Clinic does not directly bill your insurance company.
+It is your responsibility to pay upfront for your therapy and then to submit your receipts to your insurance company for reimbursement

 Q: KillensReid offers many solutions for their patients – how do they differ?

 A: Here is a brief description of each;